On Using the Bible to Prove the Bible

 Inasmuch as many have undertaken to compile an account of the things accomplished among us, just as they were handed down to us by those who from the beginning were eyewitnesses and servants of the word, it seemed fitting for me as well, having investigated everything carefully from the beginning, to write it out for you in consecutive order, most excellent Theophilus; so that you may know the exact truth about the things you have been taught.

 Notice that there are no claims of inspiration here (which is not the same as saying there are no marks of inspiration in the book or no reason to accept it as inspired).
 Instead, these are historical claims that need to be taken first at face value.
 Further, this opening statement is in no way akin to a fairy tale opening, and to try to turn it into one is disingenuous and an abuse of historical texts.
 Luke writes of “things accomplished among us” and that which was “handed down to us by those who from the beginning were eyewitnesses.”
 He speaks of “investigating everything carefully from the beginning” so that “you may know the exact truth” about what happened.
 Luke’s clear intention is to tell the truth based on what really happened in front of eyewitnesses.
 His method was one of careful investigation.
 For someone to say that we cannot use Luke’s account to help verify something in another book assumes that the history must somehow be flawed.
 To say that we cannot use Luke historically is to call into question every work of ancient history.
 Why, then, do skeptics call this into question?
-The answer lies not in counter-evidence of the time, but in a presupposition against the supernatural activities attributed to Jesus.
+The answer lies not in counter-evidence of the time but in a presupposition against the supernatural activities attributed to Jesus.
 “A major reason some scholars doubted the Gospels to begin with was that they report miracles, which modern Western critics felt could not be attributed to eyewitnesses.”

 If nothing supernatural were being written about, we suspect that the account itself would be considered a perfectly good historical source by most historians.

 There is a fundamental difference between the claims of history and the claims of inspiration.
-The claims of history are simply speaking to what actually happened; the claims of inspiration speak to the character and ultimate origin of a work (i.e., is God ultimately behind it?).
+The claims of history simply speak to what actually happened; the claims of inspiration speak to the character and ultimate origin of a work (i.e., is God ultimately behind it?).
 We are capable of studying historical claims without first having to prove inspiration.
 Studying the historical claims is the same as if we were studying the claims of any other ancient authors.
 What the truth of these claims may imply about inspiration is another study that can be taken up after first considering the history.
 For example, the resurrection claim is a claim about what happened: did Jesus really die, and was He later seen alive again?
 Why or how He was raised can be considered after the first question is answered, and we cannot assess the character of the text until we first know what is being stated.
 If He was seen alive again, then that historical claim needs to be seen for what it is.
 The objection that we cannot use the Bible to prove the Bible fails to see the difference between the historical claims and the reasons why the events happened as they did.
 We must start with the claims before we can consider anything else, and several sources document the same claims.
 Dismissing them out of hand due to presuppositional biases does not bode well for honest, historical investigation.

 Unbelievers in a Better Position?

 Third, the objection assumes that unbelievers in the ancient world were in a better position to tell the truth about those events than were believers.
 Skeptics may argue that bias distorts historical reporting, but they need to recognize that they are defeating their own arguments by this objection, for they, too, fall under the same scrutiny of bias.
 Even so, their assumption is that since the biblical writers all were passionate and defended Jesus Christ, then somehow their testimony must be flawed.
 Instead, we need the witness of unbelievers to testify to the very same events.
-This concept, however, stacks the deck unfairly because if the unbelievers testified to the very same events (e.g., that Jesus was, in fact, seen alive again), then they would be believers in the reality of the events and therefore disqualify themselves from their own witness.
+This concept, however, stacks the deck unfairly because if the unbelievers testified to the very same events (e.g., that Jesus was, in fact, seen alive again), then they would be believers in the reality of the events and, therefore, disqualify themselves from their own witness.
 Such is absurd.
 This would be like saying that the only viable historians of an event are those who are opposed to the events in the first place.
 We recognize that “enemies” can provide important evidence (and they do such even in the documents under question), but requiring that unbelievers be the ones who verify all the details is beyond reason.

 That said, there are other ancient writers who verify certain aspects of the Gospels (5).
 Josephus speaks of James, John the Baptist, Pilate, and Jesus, for example.
 Other historians and officials spoke of some of the people and referenced certain events like the crucifixion.
 But we cannot expect unbelievers to argue for the resurrection of Jesus.
 They do speak of certain “mischievous” beliefs of Christians, and clearly, the growth of the church was based upon a belief in Jesus’ resurrection.
 They reference enough to infer that the Gospel writers did not just fabricate their accounts, which ought to be enough to promote further investigation into those accounts.
 Interestingly, the first-century documents compiled in the Bible do record how the enemies of Jesus recognized what happened.
 Would these records count only if they are recorded in another work written by an unbeliever?

-If the authors of the Gospels were in a position to know what they were talking about, and if they make clear that their intent was to tell what really happened, then they need to be considered on their own merits as would any ancient author writing about events of their time.
+If the authors of the Gospels were in a position to know what they were talking about, and if they made clear that their intent was to tell what really happened, then they need to be considered on their own merits, as would any ancient author writing about events of their time.
 To deny the Gospel writers this courtesy is to do so out of presuppositions against what they write about rather than out of the weight of actual evidence.
 To give the Gospel writers the same courtesy we would give to any other ancient author requires that we take their historical claims for what they are.

 Potential Conflicts?

 Fourth, as referenced earlier, using one book to help testify about events recorded in another book does not require proof that there are no points of conflict or difference anywhere between the accounts.
 A study of alleged contradictions and discrepancies can come later, but the initial veracity of well-testified events does not require that all accounts of it agree perfectly and flawlessly in every detail.
-If this is made an a priori requirement, then once again nothing in any ancient account can be trusted.
+If this is made an a priori requirement, then once again, nothing in any ancient account can be trusted.
 Historians do not say, “Before we can believe this event, all accounts of it must be proven flawless and with no differences.”
 Witnesses in a courtroom might differ on some details, but if they all agree on the primary issue at hand, then a jury can still reach a conclusion beyond a reasonable doubt based on their testimony.

 Are we saying here that the Bible contains a bunch of contradictions?
 Not at all, though the skeptics do argue such.
-We are talking priority of historical reporting, and for the purposes of answering this particular objection, it is not necessary to prove that there are no contradictions in the accounts.
+We are talking about the priority of historical reporting, and for the purposes of answering this particular objection, it is not necessary to prove that there are no contradictions in the accounts.
 If several different documents agree on principle historical events, then we recognize a high probability that those events really happened.
 When it comes to Scripture, all the Gospel accounts testify to the death and resurrection of Jesus.
 Paul gives a fifth witness to it.
 If they all agree on the same essential events (and they do), then we can speak of these events as being historical without being sidetracked by other questions about how much detail they all agree on.
 Again, the study of those similarities and differences (e.g., the Synoptic Problem) can come later, and we believe that there are reasonable answers that are available.
 However, this is secondary, for Paul writes that the death, burial, resurrection, and appearances of Jesus are of “first importance” (I Corinthians 15:1-4).
 Even without the Gospel accounts, skeptics must still grapple with Paul, for even they admit that he wrote I Corinthians within 25 years of the events in question.
-Paul wasn’t just pulling these ideas out of a hat but was appealing to what was already well established by eyewitnesses.
-Since several first-century documents all agree that these events occurred, then either we accept these as historical realities or we reject them out of our own worldview biases.
-Yet they cannot be easily or honestly dismissed.
+Paul wasn’t just pulling these ideas out of a hat but was appealing to what was already well-established by eyewitnesses.
+Since several first-century documents all agree that these events occurred, we either accept these as historical realities or reject them out of our own worldview biases.
+Yet, they cannot be easily or honestly dismissed.
 If these events did not occur, then whether or not the accounts differ would be irrelevant anyway.
-Therefore, a skeptic arguing that there are contradictions does not change the principle historical case for the resurrection of Jesus, but is, rather, a diversion that draws attention away from the central case of the Gospels, which involves essential historical claims upon which they all agree.
+Therefore, a skeptic arguing that there are contradictions does not change the principle historical case for the resurrection of Jesus but is, rather, a diversion that draws attention away from the central case of the Gospels, which involves essential historical claims upon which they all agree.

 Conclusion